 Statistical analysis

-Statistical analyses were performed using the IBM SPSS Statistics v23 software (IBM Corp., Armonk, NY, United States), programme R and GraphPad PRISM 6.
+Statistical analyses were performed using the IBM SPSS Statistics v23 software (IBM Corp., Armonk, NY, United States), program R and GraphPad PRISM 6.
 The continuous variables were expressed as mean ± SEM of at least three biological replicates, and compared using the Student’s t-test and one-way ANOVA.
 Categorical variables were analyzed using the Chi-square test or Fisher’s exact test.
 Survival curves were plotted using the Kaplan-Meier method, and evaluated by the log-rank test.
 P values of less than 0.05 were considered statistically significant.

 RESULTS